linhle15-ll/linhle15-ll/README.md

 <h1 align="center">Hi 👋, I'm Linh</h1>
 <h3 align="center">I am a passionate CS and Stat student!
-Love exploring and trying with new tech stacks and learn what we can do with tech ^^</h3>
+I love trying with new tech stacks and learn what we can do with tech ^^</h3>

 - 🌱 I’m currently learning **MERN stack and Cloud Computing**